-Unlike ExxonMobil who has sought other avenues of relief, there remains a number of sources in Illinois who have relied strictly on this rulemaking proposal to bring the relief they seek from the January 1, 2012 compliance deadline.
-The Board does not find it economically reasonable to withhold a determination on this rulemaking proposal while further exploring ExxonMobil's position in light of anticipated USEPA action.
-Based on the pendency of the PCB 11-86 variance petition and the uncertainty regarding the effect of any USEPA July 2011 action, the Board does not at this time include in this opinion and order the compliance deadline extension requested for ExxonMobil's Refinery.
+Unlike ExxonMobil who sought other avenues of relief, there remained a number of sources in Illinois who have relied strictly on this rulemaking proposal to bring the relief they sought from the January 1, 2012 compliance deadline.
+The Board did not find it economically reasonable to withhold a determination on this rulemaking proposal while further exploring ExxonMobil's position in light of anticipated USEPA action.
+Based on the pendency of the PCB 11-86 variance petition and the uncertainty regarding the effect of any USEPA July 2011 action, the Board did not at this time include in this opinion and order the compliance deadline extension requested for ExxonMobil's Refinery.

-Upon Board adoption of rules in this consolidated docket and filing of the rules with the Secretary of State, ExxonMobil's Refinery will be subject to the generally applicable January 1, 2015 compliance deadline.
+The Board noted that, upon Board adoption of rules in this consolidated docket and filing of the rules with the Secretary of State, ExxonMobil's Refinery would be subject to the generally applicable January 1, 2015 compliance deadline.
 The Act provides that the filing of a petition for adjusted standard or for variance within 20 days of the effective date stays the effective date of any rule adopted in this docket as it applies to the petitioner.
 See 415 ILCS 5/28.1(h) and 38(b)(2010).
-The Board does not see that any harm will come to ExxonMobil if the Board proceeds to complete rulemaking in this docket to provide relief to other affected sources; while ExxonMobil and the Agency await USEPA action that may affect ExxonMobil's situation.
-The Board will make a determination on the issue of appropriate relief for ExxonMobil in the context of any appropriate later regulatory or adjudicatory petition.
+The Board did not see that any harm will come to ExxonMobil if the Board proceeded to complete rulemaking in this docket to provide relief to other affected sources; while ExxonMobil and the Agency await USEPA action that may affect ExxonMobil's situation.
+The Board stated that it will make a determination on the issue of appropriate relief for ExxonMobil in the context of any appropriate later regulatory or adjudicatory petition.